fabioamoroso98/Saitta-Amoroso-Homework-2/README.md

 # The dataset that we have created will be available running the notebook.
-All you need to do is to upload your Kaggle API Token to download the three datasets that we have used to create our custom dataset.
+All you need to do is to upload your Kaggle API Token to download the three datasets that we used to create our custom dataset.